-9-10 Highly accurate including in the correct use of affixes, classifiers and more complex structures.
+9-10 Highly accurate including in the correct use of affixes and classifiers and more complex structures, but with occasional minor slips.
 7-8 Accurate in the use of simple structures.
-Complex structures may contain occasional more serious errors/more frequent slips, which do not change the meaning.
+Complex structures may contain occasional more serious errors/ more frequent slips, which do not change the meaning.
 5-6 Displays some control of simple structures.
-Unsuccessful with more complex structures.
+Unsuccessful with more complex language.
 3-4 Inconsistent, but a number of examples of accurate usage.
-1-2 Substantially inaccurate, with only isolated examples of accurate usage.
-0 No examples of accurate usage
+(Including the spelling) 1-2 Substantially inaccurate, with only isolated examples of accurate usage.
+0 No examples of accurate usage.